Vitamin D cured my joint pain and I will tell you how it works for me. Because it helps me so much, I want to share my story with you here.

 But, it is next to impossible to get enough vitamin D from food sources alone.

 Vast roles of vitamin D in the body

 Activated vitamin D functions as a hormone in the body.
 You should know that hormones have thousands of functions in the body.
 Vitamin D is a central regulator of many hormones in the body, including thyroid hormone, parathyroid hormone, and even insulin.

-Deficiency of vitamin D can cause your other hormones to be out of balance, including the ones that control your blood glucose (insulin), your sex hormones, even your thyroid and parathyroid hormones [R, R, R].
+A deficiency of vitamin D can cause your other hormones to be out of balance, including the ones that control your blood glucose (insulin), your sex hormones, and even your thyroid and parathyroid hormones [R, R, R].

 As a potent immune regulator, vitamin D helps the body’s own natural immune defenses too by making antimicrobial compounds in the body [R].